otrv4/otrv4/otrv4.md

 #### Receiving an Error Message

-* Detect if an error code exists in the form "ERROR_x" where x is a number.
+* Detect if an error code exists in the form `ERROR_x` where x is a number.
 * If the error code exists in the spec:
   * Display the human-readable error message to the user.

 * Otherwise:
   * Ignore the message.

-If using version 3 and 'ERROR_START_AKE' policy is set (which expects that the AKE will start when receiving an OTR Error message, as defined in OTRv3):
+If using version 3 and `ERROR_START_AKE` policy is set (which expects that the AKE will start when receiving an OTR Error message, as defined in OTRv3):

   * Reply with a Query Message.